 About me

-I am a numerical astrophysicist, presently employed as an AI Fellow at PSL University (Paris Sciences & Lettres) in the context of the EFELIA program (driven by PSL’s Data Science program).
+I am an astrophysicist presently employed as an AI Fellow at PSL University (Paris Sciences & Lettres) in the context of the EFELIA program (driven by PSL’s Data Science program).
 I am also a fellow of PR[AI]RIE – PSAI (Paris School of AI, funded through the AI-Cluster call).

 I work at the Paris Observatory as a member of the LUX (Laboratoire d’étude de l’Univers et des phénomènes eXtrêmes).